-In addition, the pathologic type is sclerotic lipoma in this case, which is a variant type in the pathological classification of lipoma, and was first reported by Zelger et al[9] in 1997.
+In this case, the pathologic type is sclerotic lipoma, which is a variant type in the pathological classification of lipoma and was first reported by Zelger et al[9] in 1997.
 It is characterized by spindle cells or fibroblast-like cells and dense intercellular matrix microscopically, in which fat cells are distributed[10].
 The structure is similar to fibroma, except that there are different numbers of fat cells in the background of fibrosclerosis.
-Up to date, less than 30 cases of sclerotic lipoma have been reported worldwide[11], mostly occurring in the limbs and scalp, while no literature has reported on pharynx.
+To date, less than 30 cases of sclerotic lipoma have been reported worldwide[11], most of which occur in the limbs and scalp, and no literature has reported one on pharynx.

 CONCLUSION